Latest Results (Quarter 2 2023) - Published 14 September 2023

 - The NI IOS decreased by 0.8% over the quarter (April - June) and increased by 1.5% over the year.
 The UK IOS increased 0.1% over the quarter and increased by 0.5% over the year.

 - NI services output is now 6.0% above the pre-Coronavirus pandemic level seen in Quarter 4 2019 while UK services output remains 0.9% below its pre-pandemic level.

-- When the most recent four quarters are compared to the previous four quarters the NI services sectors decreased by 1.1% whilst the UK services sector increased by 1.0%.
+- When the most recent four quarters are compared to the previous four quarters the NI services sector increased by 0.5% while the UK services sector increased by 1.4%.

 Current publication and tables

 Historical statistical bulletins for the Index of Services (Quarter 3 2014 to Quarter 4 2021) are retained on the Index of Services - historical statistical bulletins page.
 Statistical bulletins from Quarter 1 2022 onwards can be found under related documents.

 If you would like to be added to a mailing list and receive the latest publications on the day they publish please email: firstname.lastname@example.org with the title of the publications you would like to receive.